 Day 26

-Yesterday morning we reached Minneapolis .
-The railway then followed the Mississippi river for 230 km seeing fertile farmland,
+Yesterday morning we reached Minneapolis Mississippi river for 230 km seeing fertile farmland,

 riverbank towns, barges and restored paddle-wheel boats along the track.
 We

-passed Lake Pepin , the birthplace of waterskiing,
+passed Lake Pepin Wisconsin River from the large panoramic windows of

 the Sightseer Lounge of the train.